strace - trace system calls and signals

 retval are mutually exclusive.

-is returned to the callee.
+returned to the caller process.

 value like SIGSEGV or a numeric value within 1..SIGRTMAX

-- If :delay_enter=delay or :delay_exit=delay
+- If the delay_enter=delay or delay_exit=delay

 options are specified, delay injection is performed: the tracee is delayed

-by time period specified by delay on entering or exiting the
+by time period specified by delay on entering or exiting the system

-described in section Time specification format description.
+in section Time specification format description.

-- If :poke_enter=@argN=DATAN,@argM=DATAM... or
+- If the poke_enter=@argN=DATAN,@argM=DATAM... or

-:poke_exit=@argN=DATAN,@argM=DATAM... options are specified,
+poke_exit=@argN=DATAN,@argM=DATAM... options are specified,

 tracee's memory at locations, pointed to by system call arguments